 I shrugged.
 Maybe if I made it seem like nothing was going on between us, I wouldn’t register as important enough to hurt or harass.
 “Who said I see anything in the guy?”

+The guard looked at me, grinning.
 “You called him your boyfriend.”

 I dropped all pretenses and let my own crazy shine through.
 I’d faced down a Russian surface-to-air-missile and lived to tell the tale.
 I’d spent four years of my life flying with the best, raining down death and destruction from the mother fucking sky.
 One asshole in an elevator was nothing to me.